vinid/bkpvinid.github.io/_pages/about.md

 Hello!
 I am Federico Bianchi, a post-doctoral researcher at Bocconi University, Milan, Italy.
-I work for the Bocconi Institute for Data Science and Analytics and I am a member of the team that is currently working on a [Twitter funded project](https://blog.twitter.com/en_us/topics/company/2018/measuring_healthy_conversation.html) to understand, explore and measure how healty the conversations on the platform are.
+I work for the Bocconi Institute for Data Science and Analytics and I am a member of the team that is currently working on a [Twitter funded project](https://blog.twitter.com/en_us/topics/company/2018/measuring_healthy_conversation.html) to understand, explore and measure how healthy the conversations on the platform are.

 I have different interests that range from neuro-symbolic learning and reasoning to natural language processing and from quantum physics to deep learning for the e-commerce.